kmaida/auth-architecture-ng/bff/README.md

 4. If verification shows that the access token is expired, the backend checks for a refresh token and initiates a [refresh grant](https://datatracker.ietf.org/doc/html/rfc6749#section-1.5 "https://datatracker.ietf.org/doc/html/rfc6749#section-1.5") to get new tokens, if possible

-5. If the FusionAuth user session and access token are valid and not expired, the user's authenticated state is restored and they are logged into the frontend app
+5. If there is no session cookie, the user's session is invalid, and/or if there is no refresh token, the backend prepares for an authorization request using [OAuth 2.0 Authorization Code flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1 "https://datatracker.ietf.org/doc/html/rfc6749#section-4.1") with [PKCE](https://datatracker.ietf.org/doc/html/rfc7636 "https://datatracker.ietf.org/doc/html/rfc7636") by generating a `state` and...

-6. If there is no session cookie, the user's session is invalid, and/or if there is no refresh token, the backend prepares for an authorization request using [OAuth 2.0 Authorization Code flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1 "https://datatracker.ietf.org/doc/html/rfc6749#section-4.1") with [PKCE](https://datatracker.ietf.org/doc/html/rfc7636 "https://datatracker.ietf.org/doc/html/rfc7636") by generating a `state` and...
+6.  ...a `code_verifier` and a hash of the code verifier called a `code_challenge`, which is created by hashing the verifier with a function called a `code_challenge_method` *(PKCE info is set now because creating it on login causes a race condition when setting the cookie)*

-7.  ...a `code_verifier` and a hash of the code verifier called a `code_challenge`, which is created by hashing the verifier with a function called a `code_challenge_method` *(PKCE info is set now because creating it on login causes a race condition when setting the cookie)*
+7. Backend sets an `httpOnly` PKCE cookie with the `state`, `code_verifier`, and `code_challenge` *(a user cookie is used because the user's PKCE information must be persisted through the OAuth handshake, but the user session is not created until a successful login)*

-8. Backend sets an `httpOnly` PKCE cookie with the `state`, `code_verifier`, and `code_challenge` *(a user cookie is used because the user's PKCE information must be persisted through the OAuth handshake, but the user session is not created until a successful login)*
+8. Backend returns a response informing the frontend that the user is not authenticated

 9. Backend returns a response informing the frontend that the user is not authenticated